 ENGL 132B.
 Shakespeare's Great Characters and Their Worlds.
 1 Unit.

 Explores questions fundamental to the human condition in the West from the perspectives of Shakespeare’s greatest characters, e.g. what is love and how far may we go in pursuit of it, to what extent should we obey unjust authority, or to what extent are evil means justified in the pursuit of the good?
 Topics and works studied vary by semester, but the focus is always on how we experience, act on, and transform beliefs and cultural values.
-Writing-intensive course.
+Writing enhanced course.

 ENGL 141.
 Writing About -.
 1 Unit.

 Students will immerse themselves in a topic (such as "Writing About Food and Drink," "Writing About Science," "Writing About Music," "Writing About Film") chosen by the instructor.
 They will develop expertise in research and analysis for various kinds of writing on that topic.
+Writing enhanced course.

 ENGL 142A.
 Literature in the World.
 1 Unit.